bob-doduk/Starlink-dishy-gen2-emulator/README.md

 2. merge it with the dtb extracted
    -> ``cat  <(dtc -I dtb qemu.dtb) <(dtc -I dtb rev3_proto2.dtb | grep -v /dts-v1/) | dtc - -o merged.dtb``

 After that, we did some trials to get the dtb working.
 You will have to add or erase parts to get it working.
-File uploaded is the one that fitted our environment.(I erased the dm-verity key part so you will have to find it in your own dts file.
-But it turns out that without the security parts, it appears to be working well)
+There are 2 files uploaded.
+``custom.dts`` : This dts automatically starts programs like ``user_terminal_frontend``, ``emc_web_socket_server`` and so on just like the real antenna.
+But because of hardware peripherals are not equiped with the qemu, they are not working properly.
+So there are a lot of errors going on but still works inside the emulator.
+We tried to include all the parts from the original dts and this was the best we could do.
+However, because of errors going on, we used the ``final.dts`` for debugging and for our later work.
+``final.dts`` : This one is a more light version of dts.
+It includes only the necessary parts for running the emulator.

+Inside the ``custom.dts`` file, I've excluded parts that could contain security numbers.
+So you might have to fill it in with yours😊

 ### 3-3. emulate.sh file modification
 First of all, you will have to change the ``sx-serialnum`` at ``bootargs``.
 You can find your own num at the ``nt-fw.bin``.
 This was the file extracted at ``fip_a.0`` using fiptool above.